CHEROKEE HISTORY TIMELINE

 1893

-In a notorious land run, Cherokee Outlet opened for white settlement.
+In a notorious land run, the Cherokee Outlet is opened for white settlement.
 Dawes Commission arrives and lobbies Cherokee citizens to accept individual ownership of tribal lands.
 Cherokee traditionalists, including the Nighthawk Keetoowah Societies, adamantly oppose the commission and allotment.

 1898